-Please note: due to safety concerns around the COVID-19 crisis, the Summer 2021 CLARIFY internship will be conducted remotely.
+Please note: due to safety concerns around the COVID-19 crisis, the Fall 2021 CLARIFY internship will be conducted remotely.

-City Limits, a nonprofit investigative news organization that’s been covering New York for 45 years, is now accepting applications for its youth journalism training program for the summer of 2021.
+City Limits, a nonprofit investigative news organization that’s been covering New York for 45 years, is now accepting applications for its youth journalism training program for the fall of 2021.

-The summer 2021 internship will take place remotely from July 6 to July 30, and interns will work four days a week, Tuesdays to Fridays, from 10 a.m. to 3 p.m.
+The fall 2021 internship will take place remotely from Oct.
+26 to Dec.
+21, and interns will meet twice a week on Zoom, on Tuesdays and Thursdays, from 4 to 6 p.m.

 Those who perform successfully in the program will earn a $1,000 stipend.